 This is a class that must be completed prior to enrolling in EEG technicians courses with EEG coursework.
 Students receive a broad overview of major body structures, including the respiratory, excretory, nervous, muscular, endocrine and skeletal systems.
 They also study major organs and tissues, especially those essential to performing EEG tests.
 Students usually attend lectures and classroom demonstrations and participate in related lab work.

 Another required class, this course introduces EEG students to relevant vocabulary, including prefixes and suffixes that are crucial to understanding commonly used terms.
 EEG technicians need to be familiar with this specialized terminology in order to communicate effectively with doctors regarding EEG exams and to understand patients' medical records.

 Lectures and labs explore the principles of neurophysiology, the theory and practice of electroencephalography and the theory and use of EEG technology.
 Lessons incorporate studies of medical ethics and professional standards, including patient care, first aid and emergency care.
 Students are introduced to common conditions normally diagnosed through EEG testing.

-Electroneurodiagnostic Instruments and Electronics
+Electroneurodiagnostic Instruments and Electricity